Javascript Madness Intro

 Drag and Text Selection Events

 Some browsers have special support for dragging and dropping HTML options using the mouse.
-I've never wanted to drag and drop anything, so I haven't really studied these and do not have any data on cross browser compatibility data.
+I've done minimal study of these.
+They seem to be targetted primarily toward dragging object between browser windows, possibly from one application to an unrelated one.
+For simply dragging things around within your application, they seem rather clumsy.
 Reading the Mozilla drag and drop documentation might be a start for those interested in this.

 However, even if you don't want to drop and drag anything, it is worth knowing a bit about these things, because they can interfere with ordinary mousing around.
 Sometimes the browser will decide that the user is trying to do a drag, and everything will go wrong.
 Events like mousemove and mouseover stop firing when the browser thinks a drag is in progress.